DavidLGoldberg/qolor/README.md

     # Careful, don't override your existing 'atom-workspace'!

+## How to Auto Associate File Types in Atom

+Go to Atom -> 'Init Script...' and add in:

+    # This example associates all mustache files with 'SQL (Mustache)'.
+    atom.workspace.observeTextEditors (editor) ->
+      if editor.getPath()?.match(/\.mustache$/)
+        editor.setGrammar(atom.grammars.grammarForScopeName('source.sql.mustache'))

 ## Prior Art / Related Works

 I got the idea for Qolor while working with a large query.